 Raj’s previous experience includes 2 years in consulting with Synergy Group, where he played a major part in an EOI and RFT process that enabled the TGA to secure a lease that would not only give them a brand new office and state of the art laboratory but also save them $101M over the term of the lease.
 Prior to that as a part of the senior leadership team at JLL, Raj’s role included the solutioning and pricing for several high value government facilities management contracts.
-This role required an indebt knowledge of facilities management, sub-contractor management, help desk, leasing, and finance.
-Raj also lead a team of 20+ in the delivery of the financial management for than $1.5 Billion of property related expenses.
+This role required an in-depth knowledge of facilities management, sub-contractor management, help desk, leasing, and finance.
+Raj also lead a team of 20+ in the delivery of the financial management for more than $1.5 Billion of property related expenses.

-Raj’s key skills and services includes Contract Negotiation, Solutioning, Stakeholder Management, Service Delivery, Savings Identification, Performance Management and Governance and Assurance.
+Raj’s key skills and services include Contract Negotiation, Solutioning, Stakeholder Management, Service Delivery, Savings Identification, Performance Management and Governance and Assurance.
 Raj possesses a bachelor’s degree in Commerce and has an ACT Real Estate Licence.